 And the Oreo Alfajor pays tribute to a traditional Argentine snack cake.
 It features three layers of cookies and creme all covered in chocolate.

-This cookie inspired Argentine's x3 and is sold in the U.S.
+text: This cookie inspired Argentine's x3 and is sold in the U.S.

 For Halloween, the creme filling has been colored orange.
 Red creme has been offered for the holiday season.

 Other Oreo varieties have included Chocolate Creme cookies, Mint and Creme, and Coffee and Creme.
 There are also the Oreo Brownie and Oreo Cakesters and Oreo Fudgees.

 How many different Oreos have you tried?

 text: This year, in time for its 100th, Oreo unveiled a limited edition cookie with a confetti-sprinkled creme center that tastes like birthday cake.

 Kraft Foods' Basil Maglaris said the treat was on shelves for a short period and could be brought back if customers loved it.

 Oreo also has asked its fans to share their favorite cookie moments online and Facebook fans can send an e-card with a personalized greeting.
 There will also be nearly 150 parties held around the world including in bakeries and sales locations.